alf-p-steinbach/A-biggish-Cpp17-linked-lists-tutorial/README.md

 # A biggish C++17 linked lists tutorial

 *This tutorial is in mid-writing, under construction.
-The programming language in the examples is C++, not C as indicated by the large Github-added header above.
+The large header at the top is added automatically by Github.
 Unfortunately, three suggested ways to get rid of it did not work.*

 When you now learn about how to implement linked lists, remember that